What is the appendix?

-The appendix is a coiled, 8- 12 cm tube attached to the caecum (the first part of the large intestine or bowel), usually located in the lower right side of the abdomen.
+The appendix is a small coiled tube attached to the caecum (the first part of the large intestine or bowel).
+It is usually located in the lower right side of the abdomen.

 What is appendicitis?

 Appendicitis is inflammation of the appendix.
-This can be caused by an infection or blockage of the appendix.
-With a blockage, the appendix can become swollen and easily infected by bacteria.
-The swelling and infection can cause the appendix to rupture (burst).
-This results in peritonitis (infection inside the abdomen) or the formation of an abscess around the appendix.
+This can be caused by an infection or a blockage in the appendix.
+The appendix becomes swollen and infected by bacteria.
+Complicated appendicitis is when the swelling and infection causes the appendix to rupture (burst).
+This results in peritonitis (infection inside the abdomen) or an abscess around the appendix.
 In early appendicitis this rarely happens and rupture does not occur in every case.
 There are no medically proven ways to prevent appendicitis from happening.

 What are the most common signs and symptoms of appendicitis?